FAIRplus/the-fair-cookbook/content/recipes/infrastructure/gupri_matched.md

 * Technical requirements:
   * Hypertext Transfer Protocol (HTTP)
-  * Uniform Resource Locator (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9d38e2)  (URL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9d38e2) )
+  * Uniform Resource Locator (URL_TO_INSERT_RECORD_3727 https://fairsharing.org/FAIRsharing.9d38e2)  (URL (URL_TO_INSERT_RECORD_3728 https://fairsharing.org/FAIRsharing.9d38e2) )
   * Domain Name System (DNS)
 * Knowledge requirement:
-    * understanding of [identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s](../findability/identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s.md).
+    * understanding of [identifier (URL_TO_INSERT_TERM_3729 https://fairsharing.org/search?recordType=identifier_schema) s](../findability/identifier (URL_TO_INSERT_TERM_3730 https://fairsharing.org/search?recordType=identifier_schema) s.md).

 ## Abstract

-With this recipe, we will reinforce the notion and importance of Globally Unique, Persistent, Resolvable Identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)  (GUPRI) by introducing several public services for minting such identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s.
+With this recipe, we will reinforce the notion and importance of Globally Unique, Persistent, Resolvable Identifier (URL_TO_INSERT_TERM_3731 https://fairsharing.org/search?recordType=identifier_schema)  (GUPRI) by introducing several public services for minting such identifier (URL_TO_INSERT_TERM_3732 https://fairsharing.org/search?recordType=identifier_schema) s.
 For each service, we will highlight the strengths and weaknesses.

 ## Background information

-In the ideal linked data world, best practice is to provide a URL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9d38e2)  which can be accessed via HTTP, more specifically the HTTP GET command.
+In the ideal linked data world, best practice is to provide a URL (URL_TO_INSERT_RECORD_3733 https://fairsharing.org/FAIRsharing.9d38e2)  which can be accessed via HTTP, more specifically the HTTP GET command.
 > (Learn more on HTTP GET here: [https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods))

 To make this work, you have to guarantee that the HTTP GET command is answered.